aoresnik/pommodoro-timer-arduino/README.md

 The author of the Pommodooro technique recommends these to be done manuallly on pen and paper.
 The point of this device is only to help tracking time.

+## Limitations

 This is prototype for now  - I plan to design a 3D printed case for that, but it's not implemented yet.

+Power usage is not yet optimized, so it's recommended to be used plugged (USB or power supply), batteries won't last long.
+On Arduino Uno it uses 70mA, while the 9V battery tipically can supply 500mAh, so it will last less than a working day.

 ## FAQ

 ### Why separate device?
 There's an app for that!

-True, there are many apps for working with the Pommodoro technique, but it's less disrupting to have a separate device for that, because you don't have to switch apps, move mouse, ....
+True, there are many apps for working with the Pommodoro technique, but it's less disrupting to have a separate device for that, because you don't have to switch apps, move mouse and click, ....

-Alternatively, you can use an old Android/iPhone that you dedicate for Pommodoro timer app.
+True, you can use an old Android/iPhone that you dedicate for Pommodoro timer app.

 ## Assembly

 ### The circuit

-I used components from the Arduino Starter kit - other
+I used components from the Arduino Starter Kit - other components can be used.

 Breadboard view (maintained in [Fritzing file](circuit/pommodoro-timer.fzz)).